Project description

 Justification of approach

-Describe the deliverable(s).
+Describe the product(s).
 What did your team create?
 Who is the intended audience?
-How will the deliverable(s) meet their needs?
+How will the product(s) meet their needs?

 Data description